 * * *

 The circle and sphere have a self-contained completeness to them; they are happy forms, as a child's balloon.
 During Christmas, the ornamental, shiny spheres and round lights support joy.
 The close-up of such a tree, the painting Christmas, attempts to express this emotion.
 The positive, cheerful appearance of the circular ornaments and multi-colored lights has a experiential and neurological basis, as determined by functional MRI imaging.
-The processing of rounded forms involve different brain regions than sharp, angular shapes.
+The processing of rounded forms involves different brain regions than sharp, angular shapes.
 Consider how the rounded faces and larger rounded eyes of babies, both human and animals, bring calm and compassion, while triangles and a multitude of lines, suggesting spikes, thorns, and insect legs, are viewed as hazards.
 With such contrasting shapes in the painting — as well as an actual decorated tree — undergoing the combination of brain activity, the circular elements dominate and provide relief and pleasure.
 The solid colored smaller circles as lights are crucial in feelings of warmth and fun.
 The association with the season and religious/spiritual relationship with circular purity and unity also comes into play.

 * * *